One-Step Generative Channel Estimation via Average Velocity Field: Introduction

 In this work, the main contributions are summarized as follows: \begin{itemize} \item We introduce a novel channel estimation algorithm which operates in a single feedforward step.
 This one-step framework fundamentally reduces inference latency by around 90\% at a signal-to-noise ratio (SNR) of 10 dB compared with iterative methods like diffusion models. \item The proposed approach does not require prior knowledge of SNR during inference, showing the robustness of our method across diverse channel conditions. \item Evaluation results demonstrate that the AVF-based method outperforms the established baseline estimators.
 In particular, the proposed algorithm achieves an average 1.75 dB improvement in estimation accuracy compared with the state-of-the-art (SOTA) diffusion method.
 Especially in high SNR scenario, this improvement arrives at most 2.65 dB.
-Besides, we support reproducible research by providing source code at GitHub.
-The code for this paper is available online in \cite{sourcecode}.

 \end{itemize}

 The rest of this paper is organized as follows: Section \ref{sec:sys} describes the system model and problem formulation.
 Section \ref{sec:method} provides a comprehensive analysis of the one-step channel estimation method, including the concept of AVF and the training strategy of the proposed network.
 Simulation results are presented in Section \ref{sec:simulation} to verify the performance of the proposed algorithm.
 Finally, the conclusions are outlined in Section \ref{sec:conclusion}.